Index of Tools

 USDA Forest Product Laboratory

-A complete, self-cotained, multi-illumination, field-deployable, open-source platform for field imaging and identification of forest products at the macroscopic scale.
+A complete, self-contained, multi-illumination, field-deployable, open-source platform for field imaging and identification of forest products at the macroscopic scale.
 The XyloTron platform integrates an imaging system build with off-the-shelf components, flexible illumination options with visible and UV light sources, software for camera control, and deep learning models for identification.

 Global Environmental Crime Tracker